lchop/Cpp_guide/C++.md

 	*(int*)((char*)ptr + 8) = 6; //same meaning, with same bits
 }
 ~~~
 > When we are doing ptr arithmetic, in term of bits, the numbers of bits he is going to add depend on the type.
-For example, above we are going to add two times 4 bit
+For example, above we are going to add two times 4 bits because it's integer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODAzOTQxNjYsMTUzNzAzODU2NywtMT
+eyJoaXN0b3J5IjpbMzY1NTA3MDA0LDE1MzcwMzg1NjcsLTE4Nz
-g3OTcxNDMxMiwtMTQyMjcyOTY5MiwtNjYyNzM0NTIwLDQxMzY4
+k3MTQzMTIsLTE0MjI3Mjk2OTIsLTY2MjczNDUyMCw0MTM2ODU2
-NTYzMywtMTkyNTM5NzI3NF19
+MzMsLTE5MjUzOTcyNzRdfQ==
 -->